A Model of Servant Leadership

-Had Munene finished his one-year term as school captain of Starehe Boys', he would have been offered an opportunity to study a post-high diploma at Deerfield Academy, one of the best college-preparatory schools in the United States, from where I am sure he would have been accepted in such highly-esteemed universities as Yale, Harvard and Stanford.
-As to why he chose to drop out of Starehe Institute thus sacrificing an opportunity to study at Deerfield Academy is something I have been dying to understand.
+Had Munene finished his one-year term as school captain of Starehe Boys' Centre, he would have been offered an opportunity to study a post-high diploma at Deerfield Academy, one of the best college-preparatory schools in the United States, from where I am sure he would have been accepted in such highly-esteemed universities as Yale, Harvard and Stanford.
+As to why he chose to drop out of Starehe Institute - thus sacrificing an opportunity to study at Deerfield Academy - is something I have been dying to understand.

-I later on in 2010 inquired from him in a Facebook chat why he sacrificed an opportunity to study in the United States.
+Later on in 2010, I inquired from him in a Facebook chat why he sacrificed an opportunity to study in the United States.
 He never disclosed to me the reason; he just told me it is true he lost something by not flying to Deerfield, but he also gained something by flying to the Armidale School.
 That sounded wise.
 No wonder he was nicknamed "Philosopher".

 Of late, I have been thinking that Munene dropped out of Starehe Institute probably because he didn't want to get caught up, like a mosquito in a spider's web, in the negative politics that were brewing up in the school following the demise in 2005 of Dr. Geoffrey Griffin: Starehe's founding director.
 What else would you expect from such a wise man as Munene?

-Anyway, I was heartsick when I overheard from some reliable sources that Munene was dropping out of Starehe Institute back in late '06.
+Anyway, back in late 2006, I was heartsick when I overheard from some reliable sources that Munene was dropping out of Starehe Institute back.
 I expressed my sorrow to my friend Theophilus Kamwaro who just replied, "Good people never last."

 I have always had a feeling that had Munene completed his term as Starehe Boys' school captain, he would have organized for me an opportunity that opened up in 2007 for one Starehian to pursue a post-high school diploma at a college-preparatory academy in Cleveland, Ohio.
 That's why I have said it was unfortunate for him to drop out Starehe Institute.